R-Idan/Calculator/README.md

 # Calculator
-A calculator that solves simple equations by converting the equation from infix to postfix and then calculating the solution
+A calculator that solves equations by converting the equation from infix to postfix and then calculating the solution